Typhoon leaves 2 dead, strands thousands in Philippines

 - The story behind Kristofferson's iconic 'Me and Bobby McGee'

+Mayor Nelianto Bihasa of Baler, a popular surfing town in Aurora, said howling wind ripped tin roofs off many houses and knocked down trees and electric posts, causing power outages and blocking access roads to some villages.
+Coastal villagers were warned early to move to safer areas and there have been no immediate reports of casualties other than two injured residents.

-In eastern Catanduanes province, a man drowned after being swept by strong river currents and a farmer died after his head hit the ground in fierce wind, provincial safety officer Gerry Beo said.
+In eastern Catanduanes province, a man drowned after being swept by strong river currents and a farmer died after his head hit the ground in fierce wind, provincial safety officer Gerry Beo said, adding that three fishermen have not returned home from a fishing expedition and were reported missing.

+Another death related to the typhoon was being checked in nearby Camarines Sur province, officials said.

-A month’s worth of rain poured Friday as the typhoon approached from the Pacific, swelling rivers and creeks and flooding low-lying farming villages, Beo said, adding that most towns in the island province of about 260,000 people have no electricity.
+A month’s worth of rain poured Friday as the typhoon approached from the Pacific, swelling rivers and creeks and flooding low-lying farming villages, Beo said, adding that most towns in the island province of about 260,000 people have no electricity and spotty communications.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.